Kathitjoshi/Kathitjoshi/README.md

 - 👋 Hi, I’m @Kathitjoshi
-- 👀 I’m interested in coding, AIML and data science too
+- 👀 I’m interested in webdev, ML and data science too
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on anything
-- 📫 How to reach me whatsapp
+- 📫 How to reach me linkedin

 <!---
 Kathitjoshi/Kathitjoshi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.